-It's possible to bring an action in the NSW Supreme Court.
+It's possible to bring an action in Court.
 However, this should be considered as a last resort and in many cases, will only be possible after the dispute resolution process set out in the association's constitution has been completed.